What Does Vitamin D Do & Can it Help with Coronovirus?

 If you listen to the news or read anything online about COVID 19, it’s all about how to avoid contracting the illness and how not to spread it to anyone else.
 This is helpful information, but it’s not the only thing we should know!
 Especially considering how rapidly those suggestions are changing as new data emerges.
 The latest?
 Asymptomatic carriers of COVID have a very low chance of spreading the virus, and surface transmission is also highly unlikely.
 That’s really great news for all of us!

-An interesting development in coronavirus research and prevention has revolved around Vitamin D. What exactly is Vitamin D you ask?
-Well some people call it the sunshine vitamin because it’s made in your skin during exposure to the sun’s UV rays.
+An interesting development in coronavirus research and prevention has revolved around Vitamin D. What exactly is Vitamin D and what does Vitamin D do, you ask?
+Well, some people call it the sunshine vitamin because it’s made in your skin during exposure to the sun’s UV rays.
 Certain people have lower levels of Vitamin D than others.
 This includes elderly individuals who are less efficient at its cutaneous synthesis in the skin, Black individuals who have a higher level of melanin which protects the skin from overexposure, but also limits the synthesis of Vitamin D, and obese individuals because this fat soluble Vitamin D molecule has more difficulty reaching the bloodstream.

 Vitamin D is typically associated with the absorption of calcium and strong bones, but there is more and more information coming out regarding its role in the immune, cardiovascular, and respiratory systems, which all happen to be impacted by coronavirus.
 Let’s unpack a little bit about what this virus is, how it takes hold within the body, and how Vitamin D may be an essential tool to help the body fight back.